 - Constipation or diarrhea

-Organic crops will not cause such allergic reactions or any other harmful side effects.
-That’s the best part about eating naturally grown organic crops—they are 100% healthy.
+Organic vegetables and fruits will not cause such allergic reactions or any other harmful side effects.
+That’s the best part about eating organically grown produce—it’s 100% healthy.

-Just make sure to wash your produce in salt water and vinegar to get rid of the worms and bugs when preparing for cooking or eating.
+Just make sure to wash your produce thoroughly.
+This will help to get rid of the worms and bugs when preparing for cooking or eating.